Starry Messages (redshift) 2015-6 digital video, mobile phone, mirrors, lenses, mailing tube, tripod

-In the work, Redshift, a home-made telescope directs the spectator’s gaze through an arrangement of mirrors housed inside, to view a video played on a ‘Samsung Galaxy Centura’ mobile phone.
+In the work Starry Messages (redshift), a home-made telescope directs the spectator’s gaze through an arrangement of mirrors housed inside, to view a video played on a ‘Samsung Galaxy Centura’ mobile phone.

 The imagery in the video is appropriated from educational filmstrips from the 1950s and 1960s.
 Combining astronomical images with diagrams and illustrations, these filmstrips were designed for teaching primary school science.
 They present a simplified, traditional view of scientific knowledge and progress, including idyllic visions of the scientifically perfected future of 2000 A.D.